saikumarmk/website/urara/guide-to-tech-1/+page.md

 If your goal is to aim for the big leagues, you can maximise your odds by doing this sort of stuff early on.
 The things you'll need to focus on are covered in the second article.
 An understated part of the internship/graduate grind is talking to other people, as you'll get a better idea of what you want to do, what you want to aim for, and what you should be doing.

-My personal recommendation is to become familiar with clubs/societies at your university.
+My recommendation is to become familiar with clubs/societies at your university.
 For Monash, this would be:

 - Monash Association of Coding (MAC): We run technical events on upskilling yourself and getting into the industry, for instance, topics in Machine Learning, building an application, or learning about frameworks.
 - MonSec: A cybersecurity club that runs workshops on the cybersecurity field, such as penetration testing, reverse engineering, cryptography, OSINT, and so on.
 They run weekly workshops and participate in CTFs (Capture The Flag)